 What is a PCT

-Post cycle therapy, also commonly referred to as PCT plays a very important part of any steroid cycle.
+Post cycle therapy, also commonly referred to as PCT plays a significant part of any steroid cycle.
 When someone uses steroids, they suppress their bodies own natural Testosterone production.
-Although the human body can restore Testosterone production without any help, it can take a long period of time.
+Although the human body can restore Testosterone production without any help, it can take an extended period of time.
 A PCT is done to help the body start producing testosterone again faster than what the body can do without any assistance.

 Benefits of a Post Cycle Therapy